biolab/orange3/doc/visual-programming/source/exporting-visualizations/index.md

 # Exporting Visualizations

-Visualizations are an essential part of data science and analytical reports are incomplete without them.
+Visualizations are an essential part of data science, and analytical reports are incomplete without them.
 Orange provides a couple of options for saving and modifying visualizations.

-At the bottom of each widget there is a status bar.
+At the bottom of each widget, there is a status bar.
 Visualization widgets have a Save icon (second from the left) and a Palette icon (fourth from the left).
 Save icon saves the plot to the computer.
 Palette icon opens a dialogue for modifying visualizations.

 ![](statusbar-viz.png)